Pi Experiments Calculator

 - Learn something about for fun; and

-- Search for local celebrations: many museums have special programs for pi day.
+- Search for local celebrations: many museums have special programs for Pi Approximation Day.

 However, if you want to celebrate the day at home, we can help you: let's make that pi-inspired pie and while it bakes, let's calculate some pi!

-9. Pi Day quest: find pi using math
+9. Pi Approximation Day quest: find pi using math

 We will give you a method to find pi using mathematical tools: but we warn you: reaching a familiar value takes a lot of time!

 Let's introduce the Leibniz series, bearing the name of one of the best mathematicians in history, not the cookies (we are not stopping you from eating a series of Leibniz, though).